Crusades trilogy: Concept and creation

 In 1995 Guillou had finished his bestselling Cold War spy series about Carl Hamilton.
 By this time he had begun noticing an increasing hostility in Western media, such as on CNN, against the Arab world.
 He concluded that the United States and the United Kingdom were looking to target a new enemy to replace the Soviet Union and Communism, in order for the West to keep the world separated into good guys and bad guys.
 He decided to depict this political development by writing about the previous Holy War between Christianity and Islam.

 Although the majority of the Crusading Knights came from France, Guillou needed a Swedish protagonist since he is mainly writing for a Swedish readership, even he admits that a Swedish crusading knight is less realistic.
 With this decision a large part of the plot had to be set in Sweden, but when Guillou began his historical research about the 12th century he found that Sweden was yet to be created.
 At his chosen period, the different realms that were to be consolidated into Sweden were still ruled by blood-feuding noble houses and many historical facts were vague and contested.
 This added the creation of Sweden as a major theme for the trilogy, and he chose the historical thesis that the region of Västra Götaland had been the cradle of Sweden.

 Main plot

 The first novel begins in the year 1150 with the birth of Arn in the kingdom of Västergötland, one of the realms pre-dating Sweden.
 The story follows Arn's childhood and upbringing and his subsequent involvement in the politics and events of the realm, before being banished to the Holy Land at the age of 17.

-The second novel follows Arn in Palestine, where he has become a Knights Templar and participates in the defense of Gaza and Jerusalem from the forces of Saladin.
+The second novel follows Arn in Palestine, where he has become a Knight Templar and participates in the defense of Gaza and Jerusalem from the forces of Saladin.
 In parallel the novel also follows the development in Västergötaland, through the eyes of his lover Cecilia.

 The third novel sees the return of Arn to Västergötland, where he implements his learnings from the Crusades into his home society and takes a crucial part in the formation of Sweden.